 Under the Master District Contract, each Participant District has agreed to levy and collect the Contract Tax to make payments to the Master District for (i) the Participant District's pro rata share of any operating deficits incurred by the Master District and (ii) the debt service on any Master District Bonds, with the Participant District's pro rata share based on the Participant District's total taxable assessed valuation as compared to the total taxable assessed valuation in all eleven Participant Districts.
 However, the Master District Contract contemplates that the Master District would not issue Master District Bonds for purposes of reimbursing the Developer for the initial construction of the Regional Facilities.
 Thus, for the foreseeable future, the District contemplates levying a Contract Tax only for its pro rata share of the operating deficits of the Master District.
-The District approved the following tax rates at its August 2021 board meeting, and levied such rates as final at its September 9, 2021 Board meeting: \$0.7500 per \$100 of Assessed Valuation for Tax Year 2021, as follows: \$0.0714 for debt service tax, \$0.2900 for contract tax and \$0.3886 for maintenance tax.
+The District approved the following tax rates at its August 2022 board meeting, and levied such rates as final at its September, 2022 Board meeting: \$0.7336 per \$100 of Assessed Valuation for Tax Year 2022, as follows: \$0.3889 for debt service tax, \$0.2900 for contract tax and \$0.0547 for maintenance tax.
+Additionally, the District anticipates (subject to change) adopting a tax rate of \$0.7500 per \$100 of Assessed Valuation for Tax Year 2023 at the September 14, 2023, Board meeting, broken out as follows: \$0.4071 for debt service tax, \$0.2900 for contract tax and \$0.0529 for maintenance tax.